Do I Need a Financial Advisor and How to Choose One?

 Additionally, make sure the advisor you decide to go with is licensed and certified, and don’t take just what they say on the topic for granted.
 Vet the advisors carefully, and do your research on them before putting your finances in their hands.

 You can check whether your advisors have earned their credentials by using the Investment Adviser Public Disclosure.
-Don’t hesitate to do an in-depth Google search when hiring a financial advisor.
+Don’t hesitate to do an in-depth Google search as well.

 Shop Around Through Interviews